-To that end, in January 2023, the Company engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a national compensation consulting firm, to advise the Nominating & Governance Committee of the Company's Board of Directors regarding the amount and type of compensation to be paid to non-employee directors pursuant to the Non-employee Director Compensation Program, including a review of comparative data from a peer group of fifteen (15) publicly traded pre-commercial biotechnology companies having a market capitalization ranging from approximately \$500 million to \$52 billion that the Company established for this purpose based on Pearl Meyer's review and recommendation.
-The Company's market capitalization was approximately at the 55th percentile of this peer group of companies:
+To that end, in January 2023, the Company engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a national compensation consulting firm, to advise the Nominating & Governance Committee of the Company's Board of Directors regarding the amount and type of compensation to be paid to non-employee directors pursuant to the Non-employee Director Compensation Program, including a review of comparative data from a peer group of fifteen (15) publicly traded pre-commercial biotechnology companies having a market capitalization ranging from approximately \$500 million to \$2 billion that the Company established for this purpose based on Pearl Meyer's review and recommendation.
+The Company's market capitalization was approximately at the 55th percentile of this peer group of companies at the time it was established.
+The peer group consists of the following companies: